exercism/v3/languages/elixir/concepts/lists/about.md

 [Lists][list] are a basic data type in Elixir for holding a collection of values.
 Lists are _immutable_, meaning they cannot be modified; any operation that changes a list returns a new list.
 Lists implement the [Enumerable protocol][enum-protocol], which allows the use of [Enum][enum] and [Stream][stream] module functions.

+Lists in Elixir are implemented as a Linked List, and not as an array of contiguous memory location .
+Therefore, accessing an element in the list takes linear time depending on the length of the list.

-Lists can be written in literal form, head-tail notation, or a combination of both:
+Lists can be written in literal form, head-tail notation, (which uses the `join` operator `|`), or a combination of both:

 ```elixir
 # Literal Form